Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How is acute porphyria diagnosed?

 Your healthcare provider will ask about your symptoms.
-He will ask about your medical history and if any family members have porphyria or other blood disorders.
+Your provider will ask about your medical history and if any family members have porphyria or other blood disorders.
 Samples of your blood, urine, or bowel movement may be collected.
 Blood tests check for the enzymes needed to control RBC production, and your porphyrin level.

 How is acute porphyria treated?